Information on exchanging Driving Licences

 The Danish authorities will only accept driving history reports coming either directly from the issuing office or via the Australian Embassy.

 As more and more offices provide digitally issued reports, please ensure that if you order a electronically issued report that the receiver is either the Danish Police or the Australian Embassy.
-The Australian Embassy can receive reports via email or fax using the below contact details:
+The Australian Embassy can receive reports via email using the below contact details:

 If your issuing office does not provide electronic reports, they must be signed and mailed to the Australian Embassy where we can affix an apostille on the document.
 A logo is insufficient.
 A signature must be verifiable by DFAT in order for us affix an Apostille.